(3 votes, average: 4.67 out of 5, rated)

 The website owner typically provides information to the CA, including the domain name for which the certificate will be issued, the organization that owns the domain, and the contact information for the organization.
-They may also need to provide additional information, such as the server’s IP address, to prove that they have control over the domain.
+They may also need to provide additional information, such as the server’s IP address, to prove they have domain control.

 Once the CA has received the necessary information, it will verify that the website owner has the right to request a certificate for the specified domain.
-This is done to prevent fraudulent or unauthorized certificates from being issued.
+Doing so helps to prevent the issuance of fraudulent or unauthorized certificates.

 After the CA has verified the website owner’s identity and the authenticity of their request, it will proceed to issue a precertificate.
-A precertificate is a certificate that contains all the necessary information for the certificate to be issued, but it is not yet valid.
+A precertificate contains all the necessary information for a certificate to be issued, but it is not yet valid.
 The precertificate includes the domain name, the public key, the expiration date and other information about the certificate.

 When the CA issues the precertificate, it also attaches a ‘precertificate poison’ extension.
 To prevent the precertificate from being used as a valid certificate, this extension uses a hash of the precertificate.

-After the precertificate is generated, the CA sends it to one or more CT logs.
+Once the CA generates the precertificate, they send it to one or more CT logs.

 After the CA issues the precertificate, it sends it to one or more CT logs.
-This is typically done using the CT protocol, a standard way for CAs to send precertificates to CT logs.
+CAs typically use the CT protocol, which is a standard way to send precertificates to CT logs, to accomplish this.

 When the CA sends the precertificate to a CT log, it typically includes the precertificate itself and other information, such as the log’s public key, ID, and URL.